Renewable energy in Ethiopia: Geothermal

-Ethiopia is planning to build geothermal plants to offset restraints on power production by hydroelectric plants due to seasonal water variation.
-American-Icelandic company Reykjavik Geothermal has an agreement to develop a 1000 MW geothermal farm.
-The first 500 MW would be completed by 2018.
+Ethiopia has planned to build geothermal plants to offset restraints on power production by hydroelectric plants due to seasonal water variation.
+In 2013, the American-Icelandic company Reykjavik Geothermal signed an agreement to develop a 1,000 MW geothermal farm, though the initial 500 MW phase was not completed by its 2018 target.

 As part of Ethiopia's strategic expansion of its energy sector, the country is also developing geothermal projects in Oromia, specifically in Corbetti and Tulu Moye.
 These projects, revised in 2017 to a capacity of 150 MW each, were finalized in March 2020.
 Representing an investment of approximately $1.2 billion, the geothermal projects demonstrate Ethiopia's commitment to renewable energy development.
 They contribute not only to the country's energy sustainability but also open opportunities for future investments, particularly from U.S. Independent Power Producers (IPP).

 A study funded by the Climate and Development Knowledge Network found that the Ethiopian approach to geothermal development puts little focus on involving the private sector in risk mitigation and fails to build the capacity needed for flows of significant private sector finance.
 The study found that international, multilateral and bilateral institutions should: